simplex-chat/simplex-chat/graph-chat.md

       - server-generated:
          - recipient URIs `SUAi`.
          - sender URIs `RUAi`.
-   2. optionally, Alice's app subsribes to receive messages from these new connections `CAi` ([edge-messaging server protocol][4] defines protocol to be used for subscriptions).
+   2. optionally, Alice's app subsribes to receive messages from these new connections `CAi` ([edge-messaging protocol implementation][4] defines protocol to be used for subscriptions).
 2. Alice's app sends a secure message to Bob's app (step 2 in [edge-messaging][3]):
    1. it prepares the message with the information needed to establish all connections `CAi`, including all encryption keys `EKAi` and sender connection URIs (`SUAi`).
    2. depending on the communication scenario, Alice's app sends this message to Bob's app in one of available secure ways (either out-of-band or via available secure duplex connections(s) - see [Duplex connection security level](#TODO)), depending on communication scenario: